siliusmv/inlaBGEV/README.md

 ### Simulation studies

-The scripts `simulation-study-univariate.R`, `simulation-study-in-sample.R` and
-`simulation-study-out-of-sample.R` contains simulation studies that evaluate the performance of the bGEV distribution and the two-step model.
+The script `simulation-study-univariate-MLE.R` contains simulation studies for comparing the performance of the bGEV with that of the GEV.

 ### Visualisation of all weather stations